-Clinical trials are crucial to learning and are required for commercial licensing of therapeutic drugs.
+Clinical trials are crucial to learning.
+These trials are required for FDA licensing of therapeutic drugs.
 Field trials that are required by FDA to licence treatments are called effectiveness studies.

-- Effectiveness studies are placebo or "active" controlled studies using natural disease cases.
+- Effectiveness studies are placebo or "active" controlled studies using natural disease (field) cases.

 - Effectiveness studies that were used to license drugs are available to the public.
 Search using the key words "Freedom of Information Summary (fill in the drug name here).